Corruption in India: Factors contributing to corruption in India

 In a 2004 report on Corruption in India, one of the world's largest audit and compliance firms KPMG notes several issues that encourage corruption in India.
 The report suggests high taxes and excessive regulation bureaucracy as a major cause; India has high marginal tax rates and numerous regulatory bodies with the power to stop any citizen or business from going about their daily affairs.

 This power of Indian authorities to search and question individuals creates opportunities for corrupt public officials to extract bribes—each individual or business decides if the effort required for due process and the cost of delay is worth paying the bribe demanded.
 In cases of high taxes, paying off the corrupt official is cheaper than the tax.
 This, according to the report, is one major cause of corruption in India and 150 other countries across the world.
 In the real estate industry, the high capital gains tax in India encourages large-scale corruption.
 The KPMG report claims that the correlation between high real estate taxes and corruption is high in India, as it is in other countries, including the developed economies; this correlation has been true in modern times as well as throughout centuries of human history in various cultures.

 The desire to pay lower taxes than those demanded by the state explains the demand side of corruption.
 The net result is that the corrupt officials collect bribes, the government fails to collect taxes for its own budget and corruption grows.
 The report suggests regulatory reforms, process simplification and lower taxes as means to increase tax receipts and reduce causes of corruption.

 In addition to tax rates and regulatory burdens, the KPMG report claims corruption results from opaque process and paperwork on the part of the government.
 Lack of transparency allows room for manoeuvre for both demanders and suppliers of corruption.
 Whenever objective standards and transparent processes are missing, and subjective opinion driven regulators and opaque/hidden processes are present, conditions are ripe for corruption.

 Vito Tanzi in an International Monetary Fund study suggests that in India, like other countries in the world, corruption is caused by excessive regulations and authorisation requirements, complicated taxes and licensing systems, mandated spending programmes, lack of competitive free markets, monopolisation of certain goods and service providers by government controlled institutions, bureaucracy, lack of penalties for corrupt public officials and lack of transparent laws and processes.
 A Harvard University study finds these to be some of the causes of corruption and underground economy in India.

-The India Corruption Research Report 2022 released in October 2022 covers diverse aspects of corruption in India.
-The findings of the report aim to help the Central as well as State governments in the country make actionable strategies to combat corruption.